 When I red about sailors feading choclates to whales I did not beleive it for one minit.
 It could not possibly be troo, could it.
-Someone must have invented the storey see creatures.
+Someone must have invented the storey for the newpaper's.

 Everyone knose that whales only eat plankton and other